Characters of the Art of Fighting series: Robert Garcia

 Robert Garcia (ロバート・ガルシア, Robāto Garushia) is Ryo's best friend and fellow Kyokugenryu student.
 He is the wayward son of a billionaire family from Italy, sent to train with Takuma as a favor to Robert's father.
 Robert is introduced in the first Art of Fighting, when he helps Ryo rescue Yuri from the criminal Mr. Big.
 As such, both Ryo Sakazaki and Robert go to South Town to interrogate fighters until finding Mr. Big.
 The second Art of Fighting game features Robert joining the Sakazakis in entering the first King of Fighters tournament.
 In Art of Fighting 3, Robert visits Central America to help his childhood friend Freia Lawrence, who is being pursued by Wyler.
+An older version of Robert appears a playable character in Fatal Fury: City of the Wolves via downloadable content, in which he enters the King of Fighters tournament to try and unlock the final secret Kyokugen technique, using the alias of Mr. Karate to hide his identity.

 Robert also appears in The King of Fighters as part of the Art of Fighting Team while an older persona appears playable in Neo Geo Battle Coliseum which acts as hidden character in The King of Fighters XI.